 7. Aimpoint CompM5 Red Dot Reflex Sight

 Aimpoint CompM5 is a great red dot sight from Aimpoint.
-Aimpoint Pro is known for its lens and bullseye hitting capabilities.
+Aimpoint Pro is known for its lens and bullseye-hitting capabilities.
 Nothing changed here either.
-Except, Aimpoint made it easier to mount on top of their existing scopes.
-Whoever owns Aimpoint 3xMag-1 or 6xMag-1, they are over the moon with this sight.

-It’s a sight with red dot reticle.
-It doesn’t use prism to enhance the vision or brightness of the sight.
-Instead, it uses fully multi-coated lens to show vibrant and saturated vision.
+It’s a sight with a red dot reticle.
+It doesn’t use a prism to enhance the vision or brightness of the sight.
+Instead, it uses a fully multi-coated lens to show vibrant and saturated vision.
 The reticle here is illuminated, making sure you don’t miss a shot under bright sunlight.